 Metaphorically, one can think of the active updating model as a “traveler” and the settled dispositions model as a “visitor.”
 That is, in the active updating model, the traveler wakes up in the morning, walks in a direction for a while, goes to sleep, and then wakes up the next day to pick up the journey exactly where she left off.
 In the settled dispositions model, the visitor also travels in a particular direction each day but goes home at the end of the day and wakes up in the same bed each morning.

 The models thus differ fundamentally on their emphasis on the character of personal change.
 In the AUM, changes tend to persist because they propagate into future responses, shifting the baseline.
-In the SDM, changes tend to revert because each person returns to their existing baseline.
+In the SDM, changes tend to revert because each person returns to their existing baseline over time.
 We can therefore summarize the models’ implications for individual change as follows: the AUM predicts persisting change whereas the SDM predicts non-persisting change.
 We consider the implications of these predictions below.

+Consistency in response

+Alongside the distinction between active updating and settled dispositions, the second major dimension along which theories of belief change differ is the degree of random change in the same response over time.
+These wave-to-wave fluctuations might be due to true measurement error or the inability of individuals to accurately report their true beliefs (Paige and Shapiro), a lack of clear opinions on issues and the attitude construction process that results (Zaller ; Converse), or true short-term change in beliefs reflecting period effects ().

+This kind of change should be considered separately from the amount of updating that takes place in responses.
+Knowing that there is more change in one variable than another tells us little about how it relates to underlying theories of attitude development.
+However, knowing that two attitudes have the same rate of active updating but that one has a much higher rate of change allows us to infer that the former is more cognitively accessible, than the other.

+Combing the Models

+Models of aggregate opinion change can be classified based on the assumptions they make about these two dimensions.
+The first dimension reflects the degree of what we call active updating, the idea that more recent responses are better predictors of current responses than older responses.
+In other words, when change happens, is more likely to persist than revert.
+It’s important to note that a high degree of active updating does not imply a high rate of active updating, simply the predictive power of new responses compared to old responses.
+Individuals might change these attitudes infrequently, but once they do, their new positions are substantially better at predicting future positions than older positions, and this would mean a high degree of active updating.
+The second dimension reflects that we call stability, or how consistent individuals are in reporting their beliefs once we consider the amount of active updating.

+The table below outlines the propositions of a number of theoretical ideas and how they reflect these two dimensions.
+We consider these different theories below.